Press Brake Operation Manual (Training PDF)

 Safety Grid

-This grid keeps the operator away from hazardous areas and is connected to the electrical system by a safety switch.
-When the safety grid is opened, the electrical system is activated, and the machine cannot operate.
+A safety grid is installed at the side and back of the machine to keep operators away from hazardous areas.
+This grid is connected to the electrical system via a safety switch.
+When the safety grid is opened, the electrical system is activated, rendering the machine inoperable.

 Emergency Stop